-Between 400 and 500 metres and 600 and 700 metres, farmers were typically owners of smallholdings, mostly including woods with chestnut trees.
+Between 400 and 500 metres and 600 and 700 metres, farmers were typically owners of smallholdings, most of which included woods with chestnut trees.
 Farmhouses stood close together (abitato concentrato).

 Peasants grew minor cereals (cereali minori); later on they grew potatoes (patate) and maize (mais).
 They had hay meadows (prati falciabili).